SiyiP/med-linked-blog-starter-md/10A Sensorimotor/HRR Neuromuscular junction and muscle physio.md

 disorders of the motor unit ![[motor unit disorder map.png]]
 - tetanus toxin = soil bacteria, migrates into the spinal cord to impact the inhibitory interneurons there, putting a break into the excitability of that neuron
-	- protease, wil cleave SNAP25, etc, blocking the release of the **inhibitory Neurotransmitter**,
+	- protease, wil cleave VAMP, etc, blocking the release of the **inhibitory Neurotransmitter**, always contracted and firing off basically
 	- basically this will always be contracted , sustained excitability of the muscle
 	- severe cramping
 - diptheria toxin = attacks myelin producing cells like in the schwann cells, impairing the AP ,
 	- can't contract muscle
 - tetrodotoxin - issue in the nodes of ranvier, so
-	- super high affinity to the voltage gated sodium channel antagonization (bc they are all in the nodes)
+	- ==super high affinity to the voltage gated sodium channel antagonization (bc they are all in the nodes)==
 	- primarily from bacteria of marine environment
 	- TTX = fugu usually - fish eating, and then it will kill them
 	- pins and needles, coma and resp distress